salusai/mastrogpt-training/lessons/3-form.md

   inp = f"""
 Generate a post promoting Apache OpenServerless.
 Your job role is {data['job']}.
-The reason bfecause you are Apache OpenServerless is {data['why']}.
+The reason because you are using Apache OpenServerless is {data['why']}.
 The tone of the post should be {data['tone']}.
 """
   out = chat(args, inp)